First written on December 2021, updated in November 2022

 Are you considering travelling to Romania in winter and don’t know how to plan?
-Are you worried about low temperatures, road closures or limited availabilities to major tourist attractions?
+Are you worried about low temperatures, road closures or limited availability of major tourist attractions?
 We have put together a few pieces of information that can be a useful tool to help you with the planning.
 We are travel experts in Romania and we have an inside look at voyaging in this beautiful country, even in winter.
-You can read this post or check our winter tours here:
+You can read this post or check out our winter tours here:

 Table of contents